-An unprecedented investigation into disinformation on Facebook has hit turbulence over questions about how much data to release to outside researchers, curtailing efforts to stem one of social media’s most pernicious threats ahead of the 2020 elections.
+An unprecedented investigation into disinformation on Facebook could lose its funding over the company’s reluctance to release data to outside researchers, curtailing efforts to fight one of social media’s most pernicious threats ahead of the 2020 elections.

 The problem, according to Facebook and outside experts, is privacy: providing academics with even anonymized data about the links that users share on the platform—crucial to understanding how falsities spread—could in theory harm or identify individual users.
 The social networking giant is working to establish a template for sharing the data that ensures privacy, but academics are worried about the implications of the scrubbed data.
-Now the funders—who include the Laura and John Arnold Foundation, The Charles Koch Foundation, Omidyar Network’s Tech and Society Solutions Lab, and The Alfred P. Sloan Foundation—are reconsidering their commitment, putting some projects in jeopardy.
+Now the funders—who include the Laura and John Arnold Foundation, The Charles Koch Foundation, Omidyar Network’s Tech and Society Solutions Lab, and The Alfred P. Sloan Foundation—are exiting the project, putting many of the projects in jeopardy.

 “Without additional data, empirical investigations of social media manipulation in 2020 will not be possible,” says Tom Glaisyer, managing director of the Public Square program at the Democracy Fund, another of the project’s funders.
 “A healthy democracy needs a well-functioning digital public square and researchers need access to additional data if we are to have an election cycle that the American people can trust.”

 The effort was launched last spring with great fanfare by Facebook and with the establishment of an independent nonprofit, Social Science One, which is designed to ensure that outside researchers can trust the data and retain academic freedom.
 The social media giant’s CEO, Mark Zuckerberg, backed the project, which promised to give researchers access to a petabyte, or 1,000,000 gigabytes, of anonymized user data.
 The aim, Facebook said last April was to “help people better understand the broader impact of social media on democracy—as well as improve our work to protect the integrity of elections.”